 Q. How did your albums come to be?

 A. My last two came about because my husband (the amazing singer/songwriter Joe Rathburn) had bought some new recording equipment.
 He was doing some exciting projects with it.
 I kept thinking, "I wish I could do that".
 One day he was off performing somewhere and I passed by the equipment.
 There it was, and there was the manual, and instead of wishing, I thought to myself, "I can do this".
 I began reading.
 I began asking questions.
 (Never be afraid of sounding ignorant.
 Everyone is ignorant of something.)
 Anyway, I did learn how to do my own tracks at home.

-Q. Why do you wear long dresses?/Why are harpists always in long dresses?
+Q. Why do you wear long dresses?
+Why are harpists often wearing long dresses?

 A. The harp has a series of pedals on the base that change each string from a flat to a natural or sharp.
 I find much more mobility, speed and comfort in a long dress.
-Many talented men play the harp, too, and not in dresses, by the way.
+Many talented men play the harp, too.

 Q. Why is your music so eclectic?